b1rr0/ronin/message-queue.md

 }
 </style>

-# Message Queue System: Building a Kafka-like System from Scratch
+# Inside Message Broker

 ## Introduction

-### Why Do We Need Message Queues?

-Message queues solve fundamental problems in distributed systems by enabling asynchronous communication between services.
-They provide a robust foundation for building scalable, resilient architectures.
+In the world of multi-tier distributed systems, there is a critical need for message queues.
+They solve fundamental communication problems between services, providing reliable asynchronous data transmission and creating the foundation for scalable, fault-tolerant architectures.

 ## Problems Solved by Message Queues